Raidriar796/StresslessHeadless/README.md

 ## Commands added by this mod:

 - stress <enable/disable>
-  - Allows everything to run, regardless of config settings.
+  - Practically disables the mod during runtime.
 Primarily for A/B testing or for quickly checking if StresslessHeadless is causing any issues.

 ## Why does the headless client do this if it's not needed?